Unity-Technologies/ml-agents/docs/Python-API.md

 ...
 ```
 **NOTE:** Please read [Interacting with a Unity Environment](#interacting-with-a-unity-environment)
-to read more about interacting with the Unity environment.
+to read more about how you can interact with the Unity environment from Python.

 - `file_name` is the name of the environment binary (located in the root
   directory of the python project).